STRUCTURALGENETICS/ncov/docs/data-prep.md

 3. Click on `File > Save as`
 4. Choose `Text (Tab delimited) (*.txt)` and enter a filename ending in `.tsv`

+## Curate data from GISAID search and downloads

+## Curate data from the full GISAID database

 ---
 ## Contextualizing your data